Meet the Coaches

 Sam Pratt

 My role as a qualified level 2 coach is well supported by my background in physio and more recently sports massage.
 I run a variety of sessions for the club including running sessions alongside Baz, circuits and core stability; in addition to working alongside the other coaches in the sunday swimming sessions.
+I am able to advise our club members about many aspects of technique, particularly with regard to injury prevention and am also able to make suggestions should things go wrong.

 This site is best viewed with Internet Explorer Version 7 and higher, Firefox V3 and higher or Safari